-LGFA has a number of additional objectives which complement the primary objective.
+LGFA has a number of additional objectives which complement the primary objectives.
 These objectives will be measurable and achievable and the performance of the company in achieving its objectives will be reported annually.
 These additional objectives are to:

-- Operate with a view to making a profit sufficient to pay a dividend in accordance with its stated Dividend Policy set out in section 6; - Provide at least 50% of aggregate long-term debt funding for Participating Local Authorities; - Issue a new long dated LGFA bond (should one not be issued in the 2015/16 year) - Ensure its products and services are delivered at a cost that does not exceed the forecast for issuance and operating expenses set out in section 4; - Take appropriate steps to ensure compliance with the Health and Safety at Work Act 2015; - Maintain LGFA's credit rating equal to the New Zealand Government sovereign rating where both entities are rated by the same Rating Agency; - Achieve the Financial Forecasts (excluding the impact of AIL) set out in section 4; - Meet or exceed the Performance Targets outlined in section 5; and - Comply with its Treasury Policy, as approved by the Board.
+- Operate with a view to making a profit sufficient to pay a dividend in accordance with its stated Dividend Policy; - Provide at least 75% of aggregate long-term debt funding to the Local Government sector; - Achieve the financial forecasts (excluding the impact of AIL) set out in section 4; - Ensure its products and services are delivered at a cost that does not exceed the forecast for issuance and operating expenses set out in section 4; - Take appropriate steps to ensure compliance with the Health and Safety at Work Act 2015; - Maintain LGFA's credit rating equal to the New Zealand Government sovereign rating where both entities are rated by the same Rating Agency; - Introduce CCO lending by December 2019 and report quarterly, the volume of lending to CCOs to both the Shareholder Council and shareholders and - Comply with its Treasury Policy, as approved by the Board.